d-asensio/new-relic-apdex-board/README.md

 ```
 > Find this method at: `src/models/host.model.js`

-So it is discarding the half of the possibilities on each iteration of the `while` loop, so again `O(log n)`.
+So it is discarding the half of the possibilities on each iteration of the `while` loop, so `O(log n)`.

 A nice optimization is that as an effect of sorting the app records right before inserting them to the host, it happens that the real cost is `O(1)` at this point (for the insertion operation of each new app I mean) since the binary search do not iterate through any record being the smallest app already at the end of the `host._apps` array.